Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1906+0055}

-with the limited S/N available, MeerKAT detects a 100\degr-wide component, which shows a peak and a 'shoulder'.
+With limited S/N, the profile has a 100\degr-wide component, with a peak and a 'shoulder'.
 A similarly shaped, somewhat weaker component is visible 90\degr\ earlier.
 The profile shows no detected polarisation, preventing further discussion.